PPES - Philosophy, Political Science, Economics and Sociology (TR015)

 What are the entry requirements?

-In 2019, minimum CAO entry points were 566 points with 34 places being available in the programme.
+With 34 places available in the programme, the points requirements for admission in recent years have been: 2017 555 points; 2018 554 points; 2019 566 points; 2020 589 points.
 Please note the special entry requirements of Leaving Certificate - OC3/HD3 Mathematics or GCSE - Grade B Mathematics.
-Please visit the Study at Trinity website for additional details regarding admissions requirements.
+Please visit the Study at Trinity website for additional details regarding admission requirements.

 Please note that Semester 1 and 2 modules may have co-requisites and prerequisites.
 Where two modules are co-requisites, you must take both A and B modules, for instance POU33011 and POU33012.

-In your Senior Fresh year, you have the option of substituting 10 ECTS (5 ECTS in semester 1 and 5 ECTS in Semester 2) Political Science modules with Trinity Electives of the same weight, equally distributed across Semester 1 and 2.
-For a full list of Trinity Electives available in 2019-20 please consult relevant web page here.
-Online enrolment opened in April for 2 weeks.
+- In your Senior Fresh year, you have the option of substituting 10 ECTS (5 ECTS in semester 1 and 5 ECTS in Semester 2) Political Science modules with Trinity Electives of the same weight, equally distributed across Semester 1 and 2.
+For a full list of Trinity Electives available in 2020–21 please consult relevant web page here.
+Online enrolment opens in April for 2 weeks.